-- (1) The Minister must apply the criteria set out in section 2 and determine whether an area in terms of the criteria must have a single category A municipality or whether it must have municipalities of both category C and category B. - (2) The Minister may determine that an area must have a category A municipality only after consultation with the MEC for local government in the province concerned, the Demarcation Board, SALGA and organised local government in the province.
+- (1) The Demarcation Board must- - (a) apply the criteria set out in section 2 and determine whether an area in terms of the criteria must have a single category A municipality or whether it must have municipalities of both category C and category B; and - (b) determine the boundaries of the area in terms of the Demarcation Act.

+(2) The Demarcation Board may determine that an area must have a category A municipality only after consultation with the Minister, the MEC for local government in the province concerned and SALGA.